Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 When considering a lease extension, it’s important to review the terms of the extension carefully.
 Make sure you understand any changes in monthly payments or mileage allowances that may come with extending the lease.
 Additionally, consider the long-term costs of continuing to lease the vehicle versus exploring other options.

 Overall, the residual value of a leased vehicle plays a significant role in the decisions you make at the end of the lease term.
-By understanding your lease-end options and exploring the possibilities of lease extensions, you can make informed choices that align with your needs and preferences.
+By understanding your and exploring the possibilities of lease extensions, you can make informed choices that align with your needs and preferences.